Qantas Points Club: The complete guide

-The idea is simple: to give extra rewards to people who have earned their Qantas Frequent Flyer Points through non-flying activities, such as sign-up rewards for frequent flyer credit cards or transferring Woolworths Rewards points.
+The idea is simple: to give extra rewards to people who have earned their Qantas Frequent Flyer Points through non-flying activities, such as sign-up rewards for frequent flyer credit cards or transferring Everyday Rewards points.
 Qantas calls it "frequent buying".

 How does Qantas Points Club work?